Notes, stories and fun mishaps around winemaking.

 Hiking opportunities range from a modest walk to the Nojoqui Falls, to more challenging hikes up Grass Mountain (shown below from the summit), Knapp’s Castle, or Gaviota Peak.
 A fit hiker can start early, and be up and back in time for afternoon wine tasting.
 Click here for a link to some local hikes.
 It's wise to carry plenty of water and be wary of rattlesnakes and mountain lions.

-Other local favorites: Grappolo, Root 246, Dos Carlito's, Los Olivos Wine Merchant and Cafe, Petro's, Paula's Pancakes (breakfast), Longhorn (breakfast)
+Other local favorites: Grappolo, Root 246, Dos Carlito's, Los Olivos Wine Merchant and Cafe, Petro's, Paula's Pancakes (breakfast), Longhorn (breakfast).

-You’ll find miniature horses and miniature donkeys lining the Alamo Pintado corridor, the ostrich farm that was featured in Sideways, gorgeous fields of lavender on Roblar Road, just-picked apples at Apple Lane Farm, olive oil tasting at Global Gardens in Los Olivos, eclectic jewelry at Waxing Poetic, and not-to-be-missed Danish bakeries such as The Solvang Bakery in Solvang.
+You’ll find miniature horses and miniature donkeys lining the Alamo Pintado corridor, the ostrich farm that was featured in Sideways, gorgeous fields of lavender on Roblar Road, just-picked apples at Apple Lane Farm, olive oil tasting at Global Gardens in Los Alamos, eclectic jewelry at Waxing Poetic, and not-to-be-missed Danish bakeries such as The Solvang Bakery in Solvang.
 Grab some pastries or a to-go lunch at Panino's and enjoy a weekend picnic on the historic Ballard School grounds.
 And finally, when you’ve sated your wine tasting palate, check out the newly opened Barrel Works at the Firestone-Walker Taproom in Buellton, and sample some award-winning local brews (along with great food).